TheDeponent/FlowSim/README.md

 Contributions are welcome!
 Please submit pull requests or open issues for new patterns, bug fixes, or feature requests.

 ## License
 This project is licensed under the Apache License 2.0.
-See `LICENSE` for details.# FlowSim
+See `LICENSE` for details.

-A simulation and visualization tool for complex poi spinning patterns, including gunslinger poi.
-Features a Gradio UI and Manim-based animation output.